 As important as keyword research is, it won’t do you much good if you don’t incorporate the keywords into your title or headers.
 Most people know that writing content around a keyword requires the inclusion of that keyword in the body, but many people forget how important it is to include it in your title and H1 tags.
 It is advantageous to put your keyword as close to the beginning of your title and tags as possible.
 For example, if you are targeting the keywords “keyword research,” your title should be something along the lines of “Keyword Research Tools for 2019”.
 The same goes for your H1 tag.
 It is also beneficial to add header tags whenever possible.
 Be sure to follow the hierarchy, but don’t be afraid to get as granular as an H4.
 This makes your content easier for Google to digest, comprehend, and ultimately rank.

 Offering downloadable resources on your website is a great way to capture qualified leads.
 I mentioned offering a solution to your ideal buyer persona’s problem, and this is the perfect way to do that.
 E-books, templates, and online tools specific to your industry are some of my favorites.
 Offering this type of content goes further than just offering pieces of knowledge.
 When you can create an online tool that your website visitors are able to use, you are establishing yourself as a reliable source that can help them solve problems.
 This content also garners qualified leads because the people who come across your content are searching for something specific, finding themselves navigating through your website and content.
+We’ve taken advantage of this content marketing tactic with our Resources page.
+This has been a great tool for capturing warm leads.

 A webinar is probably the most sophisticated type of content on this list, but it is extremely effective.
 One of the best aspects of a webinar is interaction.
 You can involve your viewers by asking them questions with a poll, answering live questions, and asking for feedback.
 I say that webinars are so sophisticated because you need to plan them out pretty far in advance.